 Brisket is a cut of meat coming from the breast or lower chest of the beef.
 Brisket is also used when making corned beef and pastrami.

-Cooking Brisket should be done at a low temperature (around 225 degrees), and slow.
-The time frame depends on how many pounds your brisket is.
 See my post for Traeger Smoked Brisket for details and a GREAT recipe!
-Try this recipe and use the leftovers for these Baked Beans.
+Try this recipe and use the leftovers for these baked beans.

 - Pinto Beans